Where to Stay in Bali in 2026: Best Areas for Every Type of Traveler

 Where to Stay in Amed

 Amed is where you go when you've had enough of Bali's tourist side.
-It's a string of fishing villages on the northeast coast, backed by Mount Agung and fronted by some of the island's best diving and serious snorkeling experiences.
+It's a string of fishing villages on the northeast coast, backed by Mount Agung and fronted by some of the island's best diving and vibrant snorkeling experiences.
 There's no glitz here, just guesthouses, dive shops, and black sand beaches.

 Ideal for: Off-the-beaten-path travelers, divers, budget backpackers